Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 This will be my dive into writeups on boxes from Hack The Box.

 Heist is a retired windows box which has been rated easy and is part of the **intro to dante** Track.

 Lets jump right in!

 ## Recon
-After starting the box we get the ip as **10.10.10.149** and as always we start with nmap to scan for open ports and services running on them.
+After starting the box we get the ip as **10.10.10.149** and as always I start with nmap to scan for open ports and services running on them.

 ![Nmap_results]({{<static "/heist/nmapscan.png">}})